Shougo/denite.nvim/README.md

 If you want to read the Neovim-python/python3 interface install documentation, you should read `:help provider-python`.

-Note: You need to install Python3.5+ or Python3.4 with `pip3 install typing`.
+Note: You need to install Python3.5+.

 ### For Windows users